 Do you have meal plans that I can follow?
 Yes, I do!
-I have a 28-day green smoothie and whole foods meal plan called Reset 28.
+I have a 28-day green smoothie and plant-based, whole foods meal plan called Reset 28.
 Check it out here.

 Can’t Lose Weight: Why am I not losing weight despite drinking green smoothies daily?.

 Need To Gain Weight: How Do I Gain Weight With Green Smoothies?

 Calories: Many people ask me if a 350-calorie green smoothie has too many calories.
 The answer is no, not if you’re drinking your green smoothie as a meal (which is what I do and recommend).
 Green smoothie meals should have no fewer than 300 calories.
 If your daily calorie requirements are 1600 per day, and you eat three times per day, you’ll need 533 calories per meal.

 Sugar Concerns: Is The Sugar In Fruit Bad For You? – This indepth article looks at the most up-to-date scientific literature on the subject of dietary sugar, fructose, fruit consumption and how it relates to weight loss, obesity and diabetes.